Introduction

 Step 4: Verify Installation

-After the installation completes, you can verify it and check the program version by running:
+After the installation is completed, verify it and check the program version with:

 putty --version